 Devastated by his new acting chops is Bryan’s Mother, Julianne.

 “I spent all day cooking this meal, making sure that everything was perfect for my sweet college boy’s first visit home,” she said while crying into the pecan pie.
 “He won’t eat anything!
 He insists on doing something called ‘Neutral Mask’?
 All he does is squat in an invisible chair and pantomime eating a delicious meal, when he can just eat it for real!
-Is acting school bad?” she questioned.
+Is acting school bad?"

-At press time, there has been no official word on how Bryan Dowry’s commitment to the art will affect his family monopoly game, but tensions are high after he was found wearing all black and chasing wild turkeys with his prop Stage Combat rapier and dagger.
+At press time, there has been no official word on how Bryan Dowry’s commitment to the art will affect his family Monopoly game, but tensions are high after he was found wearing all black and chasing wild turkeys with his prop Stage Combat rapier and dagger.